-At Saint Louis University, our graduates can work closely with faculty to tailor their program to meet their goals.
-You’ll graduate from SLU-Madrid with the research, analytic and communication skills to succeed in a wide range of professions.
+At Saint Louis University, students can work closely with faculty to tailor their program to meet their goals.
+You'll graduate from SLU-Madrid with the research, analytic and communication skills to succeed in a wide range of professions.

 Study of English includes literature, rhetoric and professional and creative writing.
 Deepen your understanding and appreciation of literature's imaginative value, gain a global perspective on English literature as world literature and hone your skills to express and argue for your ideas in a range of contexts.

 A degree in English complements studies in business, engineering, political science and psychology and demonstrates cultural and linguistic proficiency for non-native speakers seeking work in English-speaking environments.

 Along with courses in literature, our students take courses in various genres of creative writing and professional writing.
 These courses can enhance personal creativity, emotional intelligence, communication skills and professional competence.
 Also, both pre-medical and pre-law majors often use English as a preparatory degree for professional studies.
 The emphasis placed on analytical thinking and effective writing skills proves to be a valuable asset in graduate professional studies, where English majors rank among the most successful applicants.

 You may complete a minor, graduate or undergraduate degree in English on the Madrid campus or move freely between the Madrid and St. Louis campuses.

 Our faculty offer students courses on significant themes, theories and topics that vary each semester.

 - Timothy Ryan Day, Ph.D., program director

 - Cary Barney, M.F.A.